Work from home parents’ survival guide

 Remote work is here to stay, and it necessitates adjustments for new and unique challenges.
 This is especially true for work from home parents, who simultaneously take on the role of caregiver and worker, having to balance the two responsibilities under the same roof.

-Parents who previously had to rush from home to work with little time left for themselves now had to overcome other problems such as in-house distractions, the absence of a personal workplace and challenges about time management and task division.
+Parents who traditionally had to rush from home to work with little time left for themselves now have to navigate potential challenges such as in-house distractions, the absence of a personal workplace, and challenges with time management and task division.
 Here is a quick survival guide with useful tips for parents who work from home.

-By inclining your ear to the solutions below, you can find a way to prevent the undesired consequences of being a parent who works from home.
+By inclining your ear to the solutions below, you can find ways to deal with the challenges of being parents working from home.